IVSoftware/sort_specific_node/readme.md

 ***
 **Method to sort (A-Z) a specific node of a TreeView.**

-So, to answer the question "is any method to sort (A-Z) a specific node of a TreeView" let's say we manufacture such a method by making an extension for `TreeView` that does just that.
+So, to answer the question **Is there any method to sort a specific node of a TreeView from A-Z** let's say we manufacture such a method by making an extension for `TreeView` that does just that.
 For the `path` argument specify the entire hierarchal path like @"Node1" or @"Node1\z".

     public static bool SortIfNodeFound(
         this TreeView treeView,